thiagosteps227/c_utilities/README.md

-# C Utililties Program with Unity Tests
+# C Utilities Program with Unity Tests

 This project is a simple re-implementation of the Unix `cat` and `grep` command in C.
 It also includes **unit tests** written with the [Unity Test Framework](https://github.com/ThrowTheSwitch/Unity).